 When to Go:

 Mid-December to March is best time to visit Honduras.
 During these months it rarely rains, and it is not too hot but still very warm.
-Rainy season is April to June and October to mid-December.
+Rainy season is May and June and October to mid-December.
 You can still get nice weather and it will be cheaper to visit during these months but be prepared for some heavy rain at times.

 If flying from the southern part of the US, the flight is so short you could go for a long weekend but once you get there, you will not want to leave.
 I suggest staying at least a week if you can.